RaVoTTi/nx-frontend/libs/book-base/README.md

-# products
+# book-base

 This library was generated with [Nx](https://nx.dev).

 ## Running unit tests

-Run `nx test products` to execute the unit tests.
+Run `nx test book-base` to execute the unit tests.